How 70 Black photographers see America

-At a moment when people around the world are demanding action against systemic racism, a new online exhibit highlights the work of Black photographers who have captured their own complicated experiences of being Black in America.
+At a moment when people around the world are demanding action against systemic racism, a new online initiative highlights the work of Black photographers who have captured their own complicated experiences of being Black in America.

 Launching Friday, See In Black features 70 images by Black photographers from across the United States.
-The photos will be available for sale from the printing brand Artifact Uprising for $100 each; all of the profits will go to five organizations, including The Bail Project, which works on criminal justice reform, and Know Your Rights Camp, which focuses on civil rights.
-Notably, the exhibit opens on Juneteeth, which commemorates the day that the last slaves were freed, and will run through July 4.
+The photos will be available for sale on the See In Black website for $100 each and the prints will be created by photography brand Artifact Uprising.
+All of the profits will go to five organizations, including The Bail Project, which works on criminal justice reform, and Know Your Rights Camp, which focuses on civil rights.
+Notably, the exhibit opens on Juneteeth, which commemorates the day that the last slaves were freed, and will run through July 3.

+“We’re storytellers, but we’re also people,” says Joshua Kissi, who cofounded See In Black with fellow New York-based photographer Michaiah Carter.
+“We’re photographers who are also living through the Black experience in America, and those two things cannot be separated.”
 In the current world of photography, Kissi says Black photographers don’t often get a chance to tell their own stories.
 When they gain recognition and are hired by magazines or creative agencies, they often don’t have the creative autonomy to convey a Black point of view.
-“We’re storytellers, but we’re also people,” says Joshua Kissi, who cofounded See In Black with fellow New York-based photographer Michaiah Carter.
-“We’re photographers who are also living through the Black experience in America, and those two things cannot be separated.”

 The founders first met when Carter photographed Kissi for Fast Company in 2018, when Kissi was named one of the magazine’s 100 Most Creative People.
 They stayed in touch and often talked about how Black people have largely been on the receiving end of the camera lens.
 They came up with the idea of See In Black just two weeks ago, as protests sprang up around the country after the killing of George Floyd by the police.
 Their goal was to highlight the work of Black photographers while also raising money for nonprofits working to empower Black communities.